 - A bar-coded sticker is pasted in your ID book

-Please note that completing the form and receiving a bar-coded sticker doesn't mean that you're registered - it only means that you've applied for registration - your application must still be processed (may take up to 7 working days).
-Please see "how do I know if or where I'm registered" below to find out how to check if your application was successful.
+Please note that completing the form and receiving a bar-coded sticker or receipt doesn't mean that you're registered, it only means that you've applied for registration.
+Your application must still be processed (may take up to 7 working days).
+Please see "How do I know if or where I'm registered?" below to find out how to check if your application was successful.

 When do I have to re-register?

-Please see Moved since you registered? to find out how to check if your voting district has changed.
+- your home address changes (if you've moved a short distance, please see Moved since you registered? to find out how to check if your voting district has changed), or

 How do I know if or where I’m registered?

 To check your registration status, you can:

 - send an SMS with your ID number to 32810 (R1.00 per SMS);

 - call our call centre on 0800 11 8000 (+27 11 654 1000 from outside South Africa);